How To Choose The Best Personal Injury Lawyer To Help You Claim Compensation

 What is an insurance company panel solicitor?

-You may have an insurance policy which pays for your legal costs in making claim and if so the insurance company will ask you to use one of their panel solicitors.
+You may have an insurance policy which pays for your legal costs in making claim and if so the insurance company will typically ask you to use one of their panel solicitors.

-What is APIL and does a lawyer who is a member of APIL have special expertise?
+Does a lawyer who is a member of APIL have special expertise?

 APIL stands for the Association of Personal Injury Lawyers.
 It is a body set up for specialist personal injury lawyers.